Mortgage Pre-Approval for First-Time Tucson Home Buyers

 2. Check Credit & Resolve Issues

 Your credit score drives your rate and final approval, making strong credit a critical factor that can significantly speed up the mortgage pre-approval for first-time buyers.
-The smart move is to pull your report early and dispute any errors before you formally apply.
+Lenders will also scrutinize your Debt-to-Income Ratio (DTI), so keeping balances low is essential.

 Action Steps You Should Take: